evilteq/marcianitos-radu-challenge-/README.md

 This is a entry for the competition https://www.youtube.com/watch?v=qaq24krSKow

-You get a video of pendulum moving as "input", and you can do with it whatever you desire.
+You get, **not included in this repo**, a video of pendulum moving as "input", and you can do with it whatever you desire.
 So we decided to make a space shooter, because why not.

 It's an excuse like any other to learn canvas and image processing inside the browser.